Moduli spaces of (G,h)-constellations: The moduli space of --stable --constellations

-Let $S$ be a noetherian scheme over $\kxC$ and $\Ff$ a flat family of $(G,h)$--constellations generated in $D_-$ which is parameterised by $S$, so that for every $s \in S$ the fibre $\Ff(s)$ is a $(G,h)$--constellation on X. Let $p\colon X \times S \to S$ denote the projection.
+\begin{proof} We proceed analogously to \cite[Lemma 4.3.1]{HL:2010}.\\ The quotients by $\Gamma$ and $\Gamma'=\prod_{\rho \in D_-} Gl(A_\rho)$ coincide since multiples of the identity act trivially.
+Hence we can consider the action of $\Gamma'$ instead of the one of $\Gamma$ in the sequel.
+Let $S$ be a noetherian scheme over $\kxC$ and $\xxFf$ a flat family of $(G,h)$--con\-stellations generated in $D_-$ which is parametrized by $S$, so that for every $s \in S$ the fibre $\xxFf(s)$ is a $(G,h)$--constellation on X. Let $p\colon X \times S \to S$ denote the projection.
 We look at the isotypic decomposition

-The conditions that $G$ is reductive, $p$ is affine and $\Ff$ is flat over $S$ yield that the $\Ff_{\rho}$ are locally free $\ssh_S$--modules of rank $h(\rho)$ and that we have $(\Ff_{\rho})(s) = \Ff(s)_{\rho}$.
+The conditions that $G$ is reductive, $p$ is affine and $\xxFf$ is flat over $S$ yield that the $\xxFf_{\rho}$ are locally free $\ssh_S$--modules of rank $h(\rho)$ and that we have $(\xxFf_{\rho})(s) = \xxFf(s)_{\rho}$.
 We define the $\ssh_S$--submodule

-The pullback of the inclusion $i\colon V_{\Ff}^- \hookrightarrow p_*\Ff$ composed with the natural surjection $\alpha\colon p^*p_*\Ff \twoheadrightarrow \Ff$ corresponding to the identity under the adjunction $\Hom(p^*p_*\Ff,\Ff) \cong \Hom(p_*\Ff,p_*\Ff)$ yields a morphism
+The pullback of the inclusion $i\colon V_{\xxFf}^- \hookrightarrow p_*\xxFf$ composed with the natural surjection $\alpha\colon p^*p_*\xxFf \twoheadrightarrow \xxFf$ corresponding to the identity under the adjunction $\xxHom(p^*p_*\xxFf,\xxFf)$ $\cong \xxHom(p_*\xxFf,p_*\xxFf)$ yields a morphism